Mbed-TLS/mbedtls/docs/driver-only-builds.md

 - `PSA_WANT_KEY_TYPE_ECC_KEY_PAIR_DERIVE` - support for deterministic
   derivation of an ECC keypair with `psa_key_derivation_output_key()`.

-Note: when one of the above options is enabled, you can still `MBEDTLS_ECP_C` in `mbedtls_config.h`, and it will still result in some code size savings, but not as much as when none of these are enabled, as a subset of `ecp.c` will still be included in the build in order to support these.
+Note: when any of the above options is enabled, a subset of `ecp.c` will automatically be included in the build in order to support it.
+Therefore you can still disable `MBEDTLS_ECP_C` in `mbedtls_config.h` and this will result in some code size savings, but not as much as when none of the above features are enabled.

 We do have plans to support each of these with `ecp.c` fully removed in the future, however no established timeline.
 If you're interested, please let us